WebAssembly/WASI/proposals/filesystem/README.md

 [WASI filesystem path resolution](path-resolution.md).

-WASI filesystem hides some of the surface differences between Windows and Unix-style filesystems, however much of its behavior, indluding the semantics of path lookup, and the semantics of files, directories, and symlinks, and the constraints on filesystem paths, is host-dependent.
+WASI filesystem hides some of the surface differences between Windows and Unix-style filesystems, however much of its behavior, including the semantics of path lookup, and the semantics of files, directories, and symlinks, and the constraints on filesystem paths, is host-dependent.